jayman-cooks/Better-slack-bot/README.md

 All of these variables are stored using environment variables under the names above(I would recommend looking it up if you don't know that that is.).

+I would also recommend changing the `run_duration` variable to how long you want your bot to run.

 ## Running without Docker
 Install dependancies in requirements.txt, and run the python script.
 ## Docker